JustEmoBut/scraper-backend/README.md

 # TechPrice Scraper API

-> ⚠️ **AI-Generated Project Notice**: This project was developed with AI assistance.
-While functional, there may be bugs, incomplete features, or areas that need improvement.
-Contributions and feedback are welcome to help enhance the codebase.
+> ⚠️ **AI-Generated Project Notice**: This project was developed with significant assistance from AI tools (Claude).
+While functional, there may be edge cases, optimization opportunities, or architectural decisions that could be improved.
+We welcome community contributions to enhance the codebase.
+Please review the code thoroughly before using in production environments.

 A powerful e-commerce product scraping and price tracking system with a RESTful API, built with Node.js and Python.